ericrogler/Green-Book/Z010_Agile_Teaching_Framework.md

 Some readers may see the above and wonder why I spend entire days on just *one* category of teaching.
 That was simply how I did things at the time.
 It's entirely possible to mix categories together and do those 3 categories in 1 day as well.

-To give an example of what could replace a "lecture" day in the same amount of time: Lecture -> Interaction/Activity -> Review Worksheets
+To give an example of a mixed "lecture" day in one, 50 minute class session:
+1. Lecture (~18-20 minutes)
+2. Activity (~15-20 minutes)
+3. Review (~10 minutes)

 **You try to define ratios for each category (e.g. "6:2:2") and NOT finite units of time in this framework, so you can scale up and down based on how much time you'll have to instruct.**
 - E.g. You have 10 minutes instead of 10 days, so it splits into 6 minutes, 2 minutes, and 2 minutes.